Financial-Times/origami/components/o3-editorial-typography/README.md

 ### Editorial detail styles

-o3 editorial component exports components that can be used to style additional information in the editorial content.
+The package exports components that can be used to style additional information in the editorial content.

 #### Topic Tag